hotosm/osm-merge/docs/highways.md

 it's important to get it right.
 I use the *TODO* plugin and also a data filter so I just select highways.
 With the TODO plugin, I add the selected features, ideally the entire task.
 Then I just go through all the features one at a time.
+When the OSM XML dataset is loaded, nothing will appear in JOSM.
+This is because the OSM XML file produced by conflation has the refs for the way, but lack the nodes.
+All it takes is selecting the *update modified* menu itm under the *File* menu and all the nodes get downloaded, and the highways appear.

 I often have the original datasets loaded as layers, since sometimes it's useful to refer back to when you find issues with the